flametaichou/flametaichou.github.io/_posts/2023-06-14-filename-length.md

 lang: en
 tags:
 ---

+I ran into a `java.io.FileNotFoundException: … (File name too long)` error one day, and it turned out to be much deeper than it seems.
+That’s why I started exploring it, and wrote this note.

 The most widely used Linux filesystems have **255 bytes** maximum filename length, meanwhile Microsoft-related filesystems have the limit of **255 characters**.